-By the way, you’ll have to let me know if you like the “real” factor in my videos (cluttered drawings on the frig, doorbell ringing, and a frantic “NOT TOMATOES!” yell at the end of the video when our then 4 year old saw what I put on the pizza), or if in my future videos you prefer a more professional look and feel.
-If so, you won’t hurt my feelings, I’d really like to know which is preferable to all of you, my faithful reader friends. 🙂
+By the way, you'll have to let me know if you like the “real” factor in my videos: cluttered drawings on the frig, doorbell ringing, and a frantic “NOT TOMATOES!” yell at the end of the video when our then 4 year old saw what I put on the pizza.
+I'd like to say that if you do NOT care for that format, I could try to be more professional for you, but I don't know if I could pull that off!

 Homemade Pizza with Soaked Crust Recipe

 Ingredients and Instructions:

 Note: Each batch makes 2 thick, 3 medium or 4 thin 16” crust pizza crusts.
 I use mostly organic ingredients, as much as possible.

 Start the night before by mixing together the following (I use my Beloved Bosch Mixer but you could do it by hand, it will just take a lot more elbow grease the next day when kneading):

 - 2 cups whole grain flour (Find Spelt or Einkorn here)